Purple Dreams

 By three methods we may learn wisdom: First, by reflection, which is noblest; Second, by imitation, which is easiest; and third by experience, which is the bitterest.

+Few are there are among men who arrive at the other shore.
 The other people here run up and down the shore - Taoist saying.

 Wednesday 17 October 2007